Happy Friday! The weekend just got a whole lot better with these flavorful, moist Chai Raspberry Muffins.

 - 1/4 teaspoon cinnamon

 - Pre-heat oven to 375°F and line 12 muffin tins.
 Heat milk, chai, and butter in a small saucepan over low-medium heat.
 Bring to a simmer and remove from heat.
 Set aside and let cool.
+Before using, strain out chai from milk (or remove tea bags).

-- Stir together flour, baking powder, salt and cinnamon.
+- Stir together flour, baking powder, salt, and cinnamon.

 I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.